sanskrit/raw_etexts_english/blogs/manasataramgini/2004-06-02_the-death-of-hambirrao.md

 +++
-title = "The death ofxa0Hambirrao"
+title = "The death of Hambirrao"

 +++
 By 1687 the Mogol tyrant from Dilli, had fulfilled the dream cherished